Tutorial: Discover and manage shadow IT in your network

 Phase 4: Advanced Shadow IT discovery reporting

-In addition to the reporting options available in Cloud App Security, you can integrate Cloud Discovery logs into Azure Sentinel for further investigation and analysis.
-Once the data is in Azure Sentinel, you can view it in dashboards, run queries using Kusto query language, export queries to Microsoft Power BI, integrate with other sources, and create custom alerts.
-For more information, see Azure Sentinel integration.
+In addition to the reporting options available in Defender for Cloud Apps, you can integrate Cloud Discovery logs into Microsoft Sentinel for further investigation and analysis.
+Once the data is in Microsoft Sentinel, you can view it in dashboards, run queries using Kusto query language, export queries to Microsoft Power BI, integrate with other sources, and create custom alerts.
+For more information, see Microsoft Sentinel integration.

 Phase 5: Control sanctioned apps